in-rolls/spousal_age_gap/README.md

 Using the Indian electoral roll data, we estimate the age difference between the spouses.
 We also estimate how the age difference varies across states and by the age of the husband and the wife.
 In particular, we use data from nearly 70M couples from 31 states and union territories: Andaman and Nicobar Islands, Andhra Pradesh, Arunachal Pradesh, Assam, Bihar, Chandigarh, Dadra, Daman, Delhi, Goa, Gujarat, Haryana, Himachal Pradesh, Jammu and Kashmir, Jharkhand, Karnataka, Kerala, Madhya Pradesh, Maharashtra, Manipur, Meghalaya, Mizoram, Nagaland, Odisha, Puducherry, Punjab, Rajasthan, Sikkim, Tripura, Uttar Pradesh, and Uttaranchal.

-The [average age gap between the couple is 4.1 years (the median is three and the 25th percentile is two years)](https://github.com/soodoku/spousal_age_gap/blob/master/notebooks/04_spousal_age_gap_analysis.ipynb), with husbands generally older than their wives.
+The [average age gap between a (heterosexual) couple is 4.1 years (the median is three and the 25th percentile is two years)](notebooks/04_spousal_age_gap_analysis.ipynb), with husbands generally older than their wives.
 The gap is nearly 80% larger than the US, where the [average gap is 2.3 (538, CPS data)](https://fivethirtyeight.com/features/whats-the-average-age-difference-in-a-couple/).
-Compared to the US, where the man is older in 64% of the heterosexual couples, in India, the man is older in nearly 90% of the couples.
+Compared to the US, where the man is older 64% of the times, in India, the man is older nearly 90% of the times.

-The age gap between the spouses varies across states, with a median gap of about three years in Bihar, Dadra and Nagar Haveli, Gujarat, Jammu and Kashmir, Mizoram, Madhya Pradesh, Punjab, Rajasthan, Sikkim, and UP, and eight years in Assam.
+The age gap between the spouses varies across states, with a median gap of about three years in Bihar, Dadra and Nagar Haveli, Gujarat, Haryana, Jammu and Kashmir, Mizoram, Madhya Pradesh, Punjab, Rajasthan, Sikkim, and UP, and eight years in Assam.
 The spread also varies by husband and wife age, with the age gap being larger for older husbands.

 * [Research design](#research-design)
 * [Scripts for finding couples and python notebook for the analysis](#scripts)